Pennsylvania Licensure Requirements

 $122.00 Renewal Fee

-To become a registered nurse, you must finish high school or obtain a GED and complete an approved nursing program (or an equivalent program approved by a State Board of Nursing), which could range from a diploma to a bachelor’s degree in nursing.
+To become a registered nurse, an applicant must finish high school or obtain a GED and complete an approved registered nursing program (or an equivalent program approved by a State Board of Nursing), which range from a diploma, associate's degree or bachelor's degree.

-You also must take 3 hours of approved training in how to recognize and report child abuse.
+For initial license, the applicant must complete 3 hours of approved training in how to recognize and report child abuse.

-To renew your license every two years, you must complete 30 hours of continuing education, which must include 2 hours of approved training in how to recognize and report child abuse.
+To renew license every two years, licensees must complete 30 hours of continuing education, which must include 2 hours of approved training in how to recognize and report child abuse.

-$95 if you went to nursing school in Pennsylvania
+$95 if applicant went to nursing school in Pennsylvania

-$115 if you went to nursing school outside of Pennsylvania
+$115 if applicant went to nursing school outside of Pennsylvania

-$120 if you're applying based on having a license from another state
+$120 if the applicant is applying based on having a license from another state

-$145 if you're applying with a license from another state but need to take the exam
+$145 if the applicant is applying with a license from another state but needs to take the exam

 Licensure Renewal Fee